jbourlakos/creativerse-gtt/circuits/periodic_turnoff.md

 ## Use cases

- - Doors can be automatically closed using this circuitry.
+ - Doors can be automatically closed after being opened using this circuit.